lukasspee/get-data/CodeBook.md

 ### List of variables

-1. subject.id: each subject is identified by a unique number from 1 to 30.
+1. subject.id: Each subject is identified by a unique number from 1 to 30.
-2. activity.name: the name of the activity that was performed, possible valuea are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING
+2. activity.name: The name of the activity that was performed, possible valuea are: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, and LAYING
 3. tBodyAcc.mean.X
 4. tBodyAcc.mean.Y
 5. tBodyAcc.mean.Z